lcapossio/fresca/README.md

 // ****** DEFINE PINOUT HERE ****** PINOUT_LINE
 `

+Keypad is connected to an analog pin.
-Each sensor is connected to a digital I/O.
+Each sensor is connected to a single digital I/O.
 7-Segment displays CLK pins are connected to a single arduino digital pin.

 ### Celsius/Fahrenheit